-Digital Inclusion Asset Covered Population Name Households at or below 150% of the federal poverty line Aging individuals Incarcerated individuals Individuals with disabilities Veterans Individuals with Language Barriers/ Low Literacy Individuals belonging to a Racial/Ethnic Minority Individuals residing in primarily rural areas Adult Education and Literacy Program digital literacy services from the South Dakota Department of Labor and Regulation (DLR) 21 X X Computer and digital skills-related programs approved by DLR for funding under Workforce Innovation and Opportunity Act (WIOA) 22 X X Device programs run by South Dakota colleges and universities to provide access to laptops and/or tablets for enrolled students.
-3 entities for which we have information noted that they offer devices to purchase or lease at discounted rates, with financing options or free of cost.
+Distal Instant Asset 0 Digital Inclusion Asset Co vered P opulat ion Name Households at or below 150% of the federal poverty line Aging individuals Incarcerated individuals Individuals with disabilities Veterans Individuals with Language Barriers/ Low Literacy Individuals belonging to a Racial/Ethnic Minority Individuals residing in primarily rural areas financing options or free of cost.
 2 entities shared that they utilize one-to-one programs, and any support is included in financial aid packages.
-An additional 2 entities shared that they have short term lease programs for students experiencing an emergency 23 X Device program run by South Dakota Department of Corrections (DOC) for incarcerated persons to use in prisons for undertaking GED programs and other activities 24 X Device program run by South Dakota Department of Labor and Regulation (DLR) X Device program run by South Dakota Department of Human Services (DHS) Division of Service to the Blind and Visually Impaired program to for individuals seeking employment X Device purchase and loaner program run by South Dakota Department of Social Services (DSS) Division of Economic Assistance program to provide smartphones or tablets to complete the work component of TANF or SNAP X Digital Literacy classes offered by Grow South Dakota 25 X Digital Navigation program at Sitting Bull College through AmeriCorps 26 X Digital Navigation services offered to families through Native Voice Program at Black Hills Special Services Cooperative X Digital skills classes virtually offered through Senior Planet from AARP in partnership with Older Adults Technology Services (OATS) - While offered across the country, the South X
+An additional 2 entities shared that they have short term lease programs for students experiencing an emergency 23 Device program run by South Dakota Department of Corrections (DOC) for incarcerated persons to use in prisons for undertaking GED programs and other activities 24 Х Device program run by South Dakota Department of Labor and Regulation (DLR) Device program run by South Dakota Department of Human Services (DHS) Division of Service to the Blind and Visually Impaired program to for individuals seeking employment Х Device purchase and loaner program run by South Dakota Department of Social Services (DSS) Division of Economic Assistance program to provide smartphones or tablets to complete the work component of TANF or SNAP x Digital Literacy classes offered by Grow South Dakota 25 Х Digital Navigation program at Sitting Bull College through AmeriCorps 26 х Digital Navigation services offered to families through Native Voice Program at Black Hills Special Services Cooperative Х Digital skills classes virtually offered through Senior Planet from AARP in partnership with Older Adults Technology Services (OATS) - While offered across the country, the South Dakota office promotes the program 27 Х Equipment subsidy program offered by DHS Division of Rehabilitation Services for purchase of equipment to be used for employment-related activities х х Mobile Computer Lab - Nolan Family Library and Media Center, Red Cloud High School, Pine Ridge Indian Reservation 28 X Regular Assistive Technology Clinic sessions organized by the South Dakota Rehabilitation Center for the Blind for the visually impaired to train individuals on how to use х